-A bus driver for Prince William County Public Schools was killed as a school bus backed out of service bay, reports NBCWashington.com.
+A bus driver for Prince William County Public Schools was killed when a school bus backed out of a service bay, reports NBCWashington.com.

 Other school bus drivers were preparing to leave the lot when Proffitt was struck.
 The district had delayed school startup by two hours due to weather.